 Edmund Wan, better known as "Giggs", is a veteran internet radio host and public affairs commentator.
 Prior to his arrest, he was the host of four shows on a local independent online radio station in Hong Kong.
 Wan also commented on current affairs on his social media platforms and paid membership platform.
-Other than comments critical of the Hong Kong and Chinese central authorities, he started a fundraiser for sponsoring the education of Hong Kong youths in Taiwan in February 2020.
-These youths fled the city for Taiwan as the Hong Kong government arrested tens of thousands of young people who took part in the 2019 protests.
+Other than making comments critical of the Hong Kong and Chinese central authorities, he started a fundraiser for sponsoring the education of Hong Kong youths in Taiwan in February 2020.
+These youths had fled the city for Taiwan as the Hong Kong government arrested tens of thousands of young people who took part in the 2019 protests.

 On 21 November 2020, Wan was arrested under Article 21 of the Hong Kong National Security Law for providing financial assistance for the commission by other persons of secession.
 However, on 8 February 2021, Wan was officially charged with four counts of 'doing an act with a seditious intention'.
 He was further charged on 10 May 2021 with an additional five counts of money-laundering and one count of conspiring to commit an act with a seditious intention.
-In May 2022, the prosecution reached a plea deal with Wan, under which six of the ten charges he was facing would be kept on file if he pleaded guilty to the remaining charges and agree to the prosecution's application to confiscate the crowdfunding proceeds.
-His sentence will be handed down on 7 October 2022.
+In May 2022, the prosecution reached a plea deal with Wan, under which six of the ten charges he was facing would be kept on file but not prosecuted if he pleaded guilty to the remaining charges and agreed to the prosecution's application to confiscate the fundraising proceeds.